wjdwnsgh-cjswo/RHDB/README.md

 RHDB V1 is not developed yet.
-Connecting with SQL, sending db with Image will be added (May be delayed) get last edited time, get db created date, a simple encryption will be added.
+Connecting with SQL, sending db with Image will be added (May be delayed) get last edited time, get db created date will be added.
 Command will be added.
 (Ex.Usage : "CATEGORY DELETE [category name]")